-BOULDER Enjoy the city's historic downtown Pearl Street, eat at acclaimed restaurants in what's been called "America's Foodiest Town," hike the famous Flatirons mountains, and explore the University of Colorado.

-BOULDER FALLS Pull off of Canyon Blvd./Hwy.
-119 on

-the way to Nederland to see this lovely 70-foot waterfall, accessible via a very short hike.

-- NEDERLAND Stop in this funky little mountain town to shop, grab a bite to eat and take a spin on the wonderfully whimsical Carousel of Happiness.

-- BARKER RESERVOIR This serene lake laps at Nederland's banks and is stocked with rainbow trout and other prized species (Colorado fishing license required).

-- ELDORA This local's favorite ski resort has 680 acres of varied terrain and is a great choice for families to learn and enjoy skiing.

-- BRAINARD LAKE RECREATION

-AREA Set in a glacially carved valley,

-this is a hot spot for snowshoeing

-in winter and hiking and camping in

-summer.
-Lake Isabelle is an especially

-scenic hike in this area.

-Check fs.usda.gov for important info on

-timed entries.
+- BOULDER Enjoy the city's historic downtown Pearl Street, eat at acclaimed restaurants in what's been called "America's Foodiest Town," hike the famous Flatirons mountains, and explore the University of Colorado. - BOULDER FALLS Pull off of Canyon Blvd./Hwy.
+119 on the way to Nederland to - see this lovely 70-foot waterfall, accessible via a very short hike. - NEDERLAND Stop in this funky little mountain town to shop, grab a bite to eat and take a spin on the wonderfully whimsical Carousel of Happiness. - BARKER RESERVOIR This serene lake laps at Nederland's banks and is stocked with rainbow trout and other prized species (Colorado fishing license required). - ELDORA This local's favorite ski resort has 680 acres of varied terrain and is a great choice for families to learn and enjoy skiing. - INDIAN PEAKS WILDERNESS AREA This scenic area is one of the most popular near Denver for outdoor recreation.
+There are a total of seven peaks above 13,000 feet, more than 50 lakes and 28 trails covering some 130 miles.
+Late May to early Oct., access to the popular Hessie Trailhead is best via free shuttle from the Nederland High School (HessieTrailhead.com). - 9 BRAINARD LAKE RECREATION AREA Set in a glacially carved valley, this is a hot spot for snowshoeing in winter and hiking and camping in summer.
+Lake Isabelle is an especially scenic hike in this area.
+Check fs.usda.gov for important info on timed entries.

-- SAINT VRAIN CREEK This refreshing tributary runs beside the highway between the town of Ward and the turnoff for Overland Road.

-- ST. MALO'S CHAPEL ON THE ROCK

-A lovely photo op awaits at Chapel on the Rock (St. Catherine of Siena Chapel), a classic chapel set against a mountain backdrop. - LONGS PEAK This famous fourteener (mountains above 14,000 feet in elevation) is a spectacular behemoth to behold on the horizon. - RAYMOND COUNTRY STORE This little mountain general store is a good place to get out and stretch your legs, buy a cold soda and chat with the friendly purveyor. - GOLDEN GATE CANYON STATE PARK Just 12 miles off of the highway via Gap Road are 12,000 acres filled with aspen trees, granite boulders, tall grasses and wildflowers a high-alpine landscape surprisingly close to Boulder and Denver.
+- SAINT VRAIN CREEK This refreshing tributary runs beside the highway between the town of Ward and the turnof for Overland Road. - 9 ST. MALO'S CHAPEL ON THE ROCK A lovely photo op awaits at Chapel on the Rock (St. Catherine of Siena Chapel), a classic chapel set against a mountain backdrop. - Deliver LONGS PEAK This famous fourteener (mountains above 14,000 feet in elevation) is a spectacular behemoth to behold - Q RAYMOND COUNTRY STORE This little mountain general store is a good place to get out and stretch your legs, buy a cold soda and chat with the friendly purveyor. - © GOLDEN GATE CANYON STATE PARK Just 12 miles off of the highway via Gap Road are 12,000 acres filled with aspen trees, granite boulders, tall grasses and wildflowers - a high-alpine landscape surprisingly close to Boulder and Denver.
+Entry fees apply.

-BLACK HAWK AND

-CENTRAL CITY These historic gold rush towns are now known for their casinos and the Central City Opera House.

-- ALLENSPARK Stop at this cheery mountain town for legendary cinnamon rolls at Mountain Meadow Café and be sure to visit Eagle Plume's, a trading post and Native American art gallery that dates back to 1917. - WILD BASIN Heading north from Allenspark, pull over to take some photos of the Wild Basin forest area and views of imposing Mount Meeker and Longs Peak.
-This is a less-frequented entrance to Rocky Mountain National Park. - BALDPATE INN Stop at this historic lodge for a slice of pie and to see (and learn the story behind) the world's largest key collection. - ESTES PARK As the gateway to Rocky Mountain National Park, this tourist destination offers a scenic riverwalk, elk trotting through town, hiking, picnicking on Lake Estes and tours of the historic Stanley Hotel.
+- BLACK HAWK AND CENTRAL CITY These historic gold rush towns are now known for their casinos and the Central City Opera House. - ALLENSPARK Stop at this cheery mountain town for legendary cinnamon rolls at Meadow Mountain Café; Eagle Plume's, a trading post and Native American art gallery that dates back to 1917; and The Old Gallery, a lively community arts center with gallery exhibitions, concerts and classes. - WILD BASIN Pull over to take some photos of the Wild Basin forest area and views of imposing Mount Meeker and Longs Peak.
+This is a less-frequented entrance to Rocky Mountain National Park. - SEVEN KEYS LODGE Stop at this historic lodge for a charcuterie plate and to see (and learn the story behind) the world's largest key collection.
+Seasonal closure, late fall to spring. - ESTES PARK As the gateway to Rocky Mountain National Park, this tourist destination offers a scenic riverwalk, elk trotting through town, hiking, picnicking on Lake Estes and tours of the historic Stanley Hotel.